jeremyButtler/bioTools/seqByIdSrc/README.md

     - mkfile.unix.avx512: unix with AVX512 support
   - mkfile.win: for windows, no SIMD support
-    - you could get SIMD support, just have to add it in
+    - you could get SIMD support, just have to add it in just be warned that SIMD only looks for '\n', so it will not count carriage returns.
+This will include '\r's at end

 # General unix